adharshkamath/Maze-Runner/README.md

 Please refer to [this](https://www.khronos.org/opengl/wiki/Getting_Started) to install the necessary libraries in Windows and macOS.

+Make sure you have `make` installed

 ## How to run

-Compile the game with the following command :
+Build the game with the following command :

 ```
-g++ game.cpp -lglut -lGL -lGLU -o game
+make

 ./game
 ```